-This past summer, archaeologists at Tell Timai made mudbricks to conserve the ancient walls at their site in the Nile Delta.
-Robert Littman, Marta Lorenzon and Jay Silverstein describe the process in “With and Without Straw: How Israelite Slaves Made Bricks,” in the March/April 2014 issue of BAR.
-Take a closer look at the process in this web-exclusive slideshow.
+In the summer of 2013, archaeologists at Tell Timai made mudbricks to conserve the ancient walls at their site in the Nile Delta.
+Robert Littman, Marta Lorenzon, and Jay Silverstein describe the process in “With and Without Straw: How Israelite Slaves Made Bricks,” published in the March/April 2014 issue of BAR.

 Their efforts produced great results, and although time-consuming, their procedures can be followed to create mudbricks of your own:

 1. Mix topsoil and water to create a thick mud.

 2. Add straw.
 While the composition of the mud will affect the exact proportions, as a general rule, add a half pound of straw for every cubic foot of mud mixture.
 If you have access to grain chaff (a byproduct of threshing), you can use that as temper.
 If not, chop straw into very small pieces—called straw chaff—and use that.